 Memorable evenings at Ocean begin with cocktails, like our Maine maple syrup-sweetened Amber Sky, on the inn’s relaxing front porch or at the bar.
 Continue your culinary journey in the dining room, where every table has a view of the frothy blue sea.
 Chef Pierre Gignac’s creative menus change with the seasons, showcasing not only Maine-caught seafood in signature dishes like Lobster Thermidor, but the best of what is grown, raised and produced locally.
 His eye-pleasing creations take inspiration, too, from across the Atlantic.
 Expect the familiar flavors of southern France and the Mediterranean with intriguing new twists, plus an international selection of wines.

-Ocean is reopening on Friday, March 24, 2017.
+Ocean is reopening on Friday, March 24, 2017, serving dinner Wednesday through Sunday (Closed Monday and Tuesday).
 For reservations and special requests, please call 207-967-4015.
 A credit card is required to secure your reservation.

 Ocean offers breakfast daily for Cape Arundel Inn & Resort overnight guests.

 Join us at Ocean is for these special dining events!
 To make reservations, please call 207-967-4015.

 Join Chef Pierre Gignac at Ocean, offering Ocean inspired fine cuisine, beautifully presented, and enhanced by the fresh sea air and stunning views.
 Enjoy early evening cocktails at the bar or lounge, followed by dinner in the dining room.
 Sample native Maine delicacies from the sea mingled with the freshest vegetables and local proteins.